mbkoltai/mbkoltai.github.io/_posts/ecopol/2019-03-02-seqvalues.md

 \tag{6}\label{dynamic_values_sol}$$

 Since it is assumed (elements of) $$A<1$$ (otherwise we would have shrinking reproduction), therefore $$\lim\limits_{t \to \infty}\Lambda_t = \Lambda^{* } = (I-A)^{-1} L$$, same as the simultaneous equation \ref{simult_values_sol}.
-For this reason it was argued by Stamatis {% cite stamatisremarks %} {% cite stamatiscategories %} that the sequential formalism is simply an iterative calculation procedure to solve the algebraic equation of  \ref{simult_values_sol}, and not a model of economic dynamics.
+For this reason it was argued by [Stamatis 1999](http://www.countdownnet.net/Allegati/53%20The%20so-called%20Temporal%20Single%20System%20%28TSS%29%20the%20so-called%20Standard%20Simultaneous%20Methodology%20%28SSM%29%20and%20the%20correct%20definition%20of%20labour%20values.pdf) that the sequential formalism is simply an iterative calculation procedure to solve the algebraic equation of \ref{simult_values_sol}, and not a model of economic dynamics.
 I will address this question later, first I will explore some dynamic properties of this formalism, independent of its interpretation.

 It was pointed out by D&L that in the sequential formalism it is possible to have growing labour productivity (falling labour inputs per unit of goods) with *growing* unit values.
 Specifically, if instead of a constant $$L$$, it is now a function of time: